Reconfigurable Intelligent Surface-assisted Multi-UAV Networks: Efficient Resource Allocation with Deep Reinforcement Learning: Introduction

-The IRS has been recently attracting enormous attention as an emerging technology for enabling 5G with the low-cost production and less energy consumption \cite{HG:20:WC, YZ:20:VT, YC:20:WC, CH:19:WC, EB:19:Access, JY:21:TC, SA:20:TC, HY:20:JSAC, WY:20:JSAC, BD:20:JSAC}.
-In \cite{HG:20:WC}, the perfect channel state information (CSI) and imperfect CSI scenarios were considered.
-Then, an algorithm was proposed for maximising the weighted sum-rate of all users via beamforming vector and IRS phaseshift optimisation.
-In \cite{CH:19:WC}, the power allocation and the phaseshift optimisation algorithm was proposed for maximising the EE performance.
-In \cite{YC:20:WC}, the IRS panel was used for enhancing communication and reducing the interference in the D2D networks.
-Two subproblems with the fixed power transmission and the discrete IRS's phaseshift matrix were considered and solved efficiently.
-The authors in \cite{JY:21:TC} optimised the beamforming vector at secondary users transmitter and the IRS phaseshift in a downlink multiple-input single-output (MISO) cognitive radio system with multiple IRS.
+As aforementioned, RIS has been recently attracting enormous attention as an emerging technology for enabling 5G due to its unique characteristics, which include the low-cost production and less energy consumption \cite{HG:20:WC, YZ:20:VT, YC:21:WC, CH:19:WC, EB:19:Access, JY:21:TC, SA:20:TC, HY:20:JSAC, WY:20:JSAC, BD:20:JSAC}.
+In \cite{HG:20:WC}, an algorithm was proposed for maximising the weighted sum-rate of all users via beamforming vector and RIS phase-shift optimisation under the perfect channel state information (CSI) and imperfect CSI scenarios.
+In \cite{CH:19:WC}, the power allocation and the phase-shift optimisation algorithm was proposed for maximising the EE performance.
+In \cite{YC:21:WC}, the RIS was used for enhancing communication and reducing the interference in the D2D networks.
+Two sub-problems with the fixed power transmission and the discrete RIS's phase-shift matrix were considered and solved efficiently.
+The authors in \cite{JY:21:TC} optimised the beamforming vector at secondary users transmitter and the RIS phase-shift in a downlink multiple-input single-output (MISO) cognitive radio system with multiple RISs.
 The perfect CSI and imperfect CSI scenarios were considered; then, BCD procedure was used to maximise the achievable sum-rate.